LaRenaiocco/community-library/README.md

 ## <a name="installation"></a>Installation
-To run Adventure Awaits on your own machine:
+To run Community Library on your own machine:

 Install PostgresQL (Mac OSX)